voicegain/platform/ANNOUNCE.md

 Features in this release:
 * First availability of RTC Callback API support.
 You can use it to build speech-enabled interactive telephone applications, e.g., IVR or Voicebots.

-### Minor release 1.10.0 is scheduled for 7/18/2020 between 8am and 10am CST.

-Features in this release:
-* Added basic JJSGF grammar support (no tags yet)
-* Changes to Transcription Mode UI
-* Microphone capture has better compatibility with different browsers
-* Only a single session is billed if running multiple sessions on same audio input

-### Minor release 1.9.0 is scheduled for 7/10/2020 between 5pm and 9pm CST.

-Features in this release:
-* New API to generate short-lived JWT authentication tokens.
-* Ability to set `allowedOrigins` for web API requests to allow cross-origin web API requests (CORS)
-* More responsive TTS
-* Real-time Speech-to-Text price is now 1.25 cent/minute